joaogil78/flightOffersSearch/README.md

-*Flight offers search*
+# Flight offers search

-System built with Node.js, Express, and Amadeus SDK.
+- System built with Node.js, Express, and Amadeus SDK;

-Frontend using Bootstrap, HTML, and native JavaScript.
+- Frontend using Bootstrap, HTML, and native JavaScript;